johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 You can click a button because some designer in Seattle designed the program to have a button.

-What if you want more granular control?
+But what if you want more granular control?
 What if there isn't a button for the thing you want to do?

 **Then you crack open the command line.**